What is gum disease?

 What are the symptoms?

 Healthy gums are pink and firm, fit snugly around the teeth, and do not bleed easily.
-Gingivitis causes:
+When you have gum disease, you may see changes to your gums.

 - Gums that are red, swollen, and tender.